Skip to main content

 handle_request(ctx)

 Here inlay will generate implementation for make_user_ctx in runtime.
-Because this code is executed very early (during module import) any mismatches between registered and requested types will be caught early.
-Internally Inlay builds and solves explicit dependency graph, meaning that if this code can be imported it is proven to be type safe.
+Classes with typed __init__ methods can be constructed implicitly, while user_id, email_api_key, and db_uri come from the make_user_ctx function call.
+Because this code is executed very early (during module import) any missing dependencies and/or resolution ambiguities will be caught early.
+If compiled function can be imported it is proven to be type safe.

 But there is more

-We used a very basic context in this example, real world applications are much more complex and Inlay supports you through this journey:
+We used a very basic context in this example, real world applications tends to become much more complex and Inlay supports you through this journey: